marcespie/build-control/README.md

 - whenever the controller wants to change the number of jobs, it passes back the desired number of jobs.

+- text-based protocol, so follows the age-old telnet classics where it matters, namely passes \r\n for end of line, and will be happy with any line termination on the receiving side (be it \n, \r\n, or even \r)

 ## Why this complexity:

 - we want to be able to control every build on a cluster for a program